 SMB offer custom designed skate bearings from stock in the UK for skateboards, roller skates, longboards and inline skates.

 We have used our extensive experience and knowledge of miniature ball bearings to produce skate bearings to satisfy the most demanding skate and skateboard specifications.
 Our two most important design criteria were high performance and value for money.
-The only difference between the two types of skate bearing is the ball material, one having steel balls and the other, ceramic balls.
+The only difference between the two types of skate bearing is the ball material.
+We stock 608ZZ steel bearings and 608ZZ ceramic bearings.

 For the best skateboard bearing, what should you look for?
 Abec rating?
 Lubrication?
 Seals?
 Cage/retainer?
 The answer is all of these.
 For more details see our technical pages.